 Bruce was paranoid about people contaminating his food and drinks in the last months of his life (there are Enter the Dragon production pics of himself holding a Thermos flask).
 Ahna Capri saw a stuntman near his flask, Lee freaked out, so the kid was fired.
 It has been suggested that the real cause of his downfall was Nepalese hashish.
 It made sense except that people tend to calm down when ingesting it.

-A circulated allegation is that he removed his sweat glands.
-With Lee being a health nut, I doubt that he would’ve prohibited his body from removing toxins.
-Look at his sweat making his muscles defined in Enter the Dragon.
-He was equally brainy and brawny.
+A circulated allegation is that he removed his sweat glands because of the Chinese Pussy Galore.
+With Lee being a health nut, he wouldn’t prohibit his body from removing toxins.
+His sweat made his muscles defined in Enter the Dragon.
+He was brainy and brawny.
 He was such a devout reader that he was an uncompromising researcher.
 If a man can be paranoid about enemies then he can certainly be paranoid about his health.

 One of the side effects of excessive hash intake is severe paranoia, especially if it’s been laced.
 Although he didn’t want to live as an elderly man (similar to how Kurt Cobain felt), he didn’t want to die yet.
 The fact that Bruce didn’t flee H.K. to film overseas (such as a Caribbean island) shows that he was too self-assured to be totally paranoid.
 Consider this – you’re Bruce, you’re slowly being poisoned by someone who has access to you and what you eat, drink or wear.
 Imagine that you only trust your meek butler.